 |6.5 x 9.8 x 8.2 feet (2 x 3 x 2.5 meters)||6 x 400 or 600 watt HPS lights|

 Grow tents are a very popular and smart solution and my favorite.
-A marijuana grow tent is a light proof, rectangular tent where you place your containers with soil or hydroponics system.
-Usually flood and drain systems or drip irrigation is used in a tent, they don’t work as well with nutrient film technique.
+A marijuana grow tent is a lightproof, rectangular tent where you place your containers with soil or hydroponics system.
+Usually, flood and drain systems or drip irrigation are used in a tent, they don’t work as well with nutrient film techniques.

 Full room setup